How to Replace the Water Pump and Gasket on the 2011-2014 Ford Mustang V6 (With Video)

 - Torque down the bolts with a 1/4" ratchet wrench, spreading out the torque evenly among all the bolts.

-Mounting the Thermostat Housing Assembly
+Step 7: Mount the Thermostat Housing Assembly

 - Apply dielectric grease to the coolant pipe O-ring that connects to the thermostat housing assembly.